Toyota 3S-GTE Engine Specs, Performance, Upgrades, Reliability

 *Cracked blocks are most common on 3S-GTE engines making 500+whp.
 If you’re planning to push the engine that far it’s a good idea to sleeve the block.

 Next up are oil leak problems on the Toyota 3S-GTE engine.
-Oil leaks aren’t really due to any design flaws or other failures of the 2.0L turbo inline-4 engine.
+Oil leaks aren’t really due to any design flaws or other failures.
 All engines use many gaskets, seals, etc that are prone to degrading over time.
-Therefore, 3S-GTE oil leaks are more of an age and mileage issue than anything else.
+Therefore, oil leaks are more of an age and mileage issue than anything else.

 Rubber-like parts simply degrade with age and mileage.
 These gaskets and seals become brittle with age, begin cracking, and oil leaks occur.
 A few common areas for oil leaks include the main seals, oil pan, and valve cover gasket.